JakubVanek/lms2012-stuff/README.md

 However, the brick implements an unmodified EV3 protocol for keeping interoperability with the EV3 accessories.

+## EV3 HID simulator

+This is a WIP/proof-of-concept simulator of the EV3 USB interface.
+It was used for (re)testing the flasher implementation in ev3duder.

 ## LMS2012 formats

 ### RBF (Robot Bytecode File)